We offer the following graduate degrees:

 - Doctor of Philosophy

 If you are considering attending graduate school to further your education, consider our programs.
-Our current graduate students have a wide array of political interests.
-We invite you to visit our graduate student profiles.
+Our current graduate students have a wide array of political interests, check out their student profiles.

 Recent graduates have successfully served in a variety of fields and disciplines, and an advanced degree in political science can help create the solid foundation you need for success in your chosen field.